 Before I started making money online, I had a lot of crappy jobs…but one was a lot worse than the others.

-It wasn’t the time that I was a telephone psychic (anyone remember Miss Cleo?).
+It wasn’t the time that I was a CSR for a terrible company.
 Or the time I worked in a gym where I was stationed at the towel stand outside the sauna (oh, the nasty nudity!).
 Or even the time that I worked in the office of a water treatment plant in the California desert that only had a port-o-potty for a toilet (have you ever smelled the air at a water treatment plant? it made the desert port-o-potty smell good!).

 Before I tell you the actual job, let me give you a little history on me.

 I’ve been in the workforce around 15 years or so, and when I say workforce I mean just working for money not going into a day job.
 In that time, I have gone through a lot, and I do mean a LOT, of jobs.